 I have loved making photographs since my early teens.
 I became very serious with photography in the middle of my college years when after first exploring photo journalism as a career, I found instead that my passion was with fine art.
 After a wonderful first exhibition however, I put my energy into woodworking, which ultimately became a career long endeavor.
-My photography of those early years left a lasting impression on me in many ways.
+My photography of those early years left a lasting impression with me in many ways.
 As one example, I recently published a book of a very special documentary project I completed in my 20's.
 Well into my later years I became interested again in seriously exploring photography.
 It is now a true and honest passion of mine, and I am thankful for it.

 I shoot both film and digital in medium and small formats, and currently I am making digital pigment prints.
 My days in the darkroom may not be completely in the past, however.
 Time will tell what is next.
 Beyond my current work, I have other projects and ideas to look forward to in the coming years.